fdschmidt93/telescope-corrode.nvim/README.md

 # telescope-corrode.nvim

 This extension is probably not for you.
-It is a hacky way to get a `Telescope find_files` style picker non-blocking and _blazingly_ fast.
+It is a hacky way to get a `Telescope find_files` style picker non-blocking and, of course, _blazingly_ fast.

 How?